TheWITProject/exercise_2.2/README.md

 **Directions API**
 - Can you get directions from the CUNY Graduate Center to the Metropolitan Museum of Art?
 ```
-# paste the request verb and URL here
 ```
 ```
-# paste the response data here
 ```
 <br>